apache/apisix-ingress-controller/docs/en/latest/deployments/kubesphere.md

 The admin key used above is the default one.
 If you change the admin key configuration when you deployed APISIX, please remember to change it here.

 Change the `image.tag` to the apisix-ingress-controller version that you desire.
-Wait for the correspdoning pods are running.
+Wait for the corresponding pods are running.

 Now try to create some [resources](../CRD-specification.md) to verify the running status.
 As a minimalist example, see [proxy-the-httpbin-service](../samples/proxy-the-httpbin-service.md) to learn how to apply resources to drive the apisix-ingress-controller.